laravelcompany/laravelcompany.com/src/content/blog/magically-ai.md

 ✅ Add a pinch of event-driven logic
 ✅ No need for a Chrome extension that bricks your browser ✅ Customisable AF, scalable, and actually works offline

-Brilliant, mate — we’ve got *golden ammo* here.
-Let’s punch this up into a savage, yet professional Gen Z-flavoured review blog post, now with **real user quotes** to drive the nail in.
-Here it is:

 ---